-In recent years, we have financed our operations and the expansion of our business primarily through cash flows from operations, proceeds from our various private placements of our common shares, offering or private placement of convertible notes, the term and revolving credit facilities we entered into in June 2016 and February 2019 and a construction loan facility we entered into December 2019.
-As of February 28, 2022, we had \$1,638.2 million in cash and cash equivalents, \$1,043.6 million in restricted cash and \$1,070.5 million in short-term investments.
-Our cash and cash equivalents consist of cash on hand, demand deposits and highly liquid investments that are placed with banks and other financial institutions and which are either unrestricted as to withdrawal or use, or have original maturities of three months or less when purchased.
+In recent years, we have financed our operations and the expansion of our business primarily through cash flows from operations and other financing activities, such as proceeds from our various private placements of our common shares, offering or private placement of convertible notes and certain credit facilities.
+As of February 28, 2023, we had \$2,021.9 million in cash and cash equivalents, \$273.0 million in restricted cash and \$1,149.6 million in short-term investments.
+Our cash and cash equivalents consist of cash on hand, demand deposits and highly liquid investments, which are unrestricted as to withdrawal or use, or have original maturities of three months or less when purchased.
 Our restricted cash mainly represents security deposits held in designated bank accounts for future transactions, deposits required by PRC government authorities related to learning programs and services and establishment of new schools and subsidiaries.
 The short-term investments primarily consist of wealth management products with variable interest rates with original maturity of less than one year and more than three months.

-The following table sets forth a summary of our cash and cash equivalents, restricted cash and short-term investments inside and outside China as of February 28, 2022.
+The following table sets forth a summary of our cash and cash equivalents, restricted cash and short-term investments inside and outside China as of February 28, 2023.

-Cash, cash equivalents and restricted cash in RMB Cash, cash equivalents and restricted cash in other currencies Total Cash, cash equivalents and restricted cash (in tho Short-term investments in RMB usands) Short-term investments in other currencies Total short-term investments Entities outside China 2 1,428,721 1,428,723 · - 1,051,450 1,051,450 VIEs in China 794,748 218 794,966 - - - Non-VIEs in China 385,725 72,372 458,097 19,085 19,085 Entities inside China 1,180,473 72,590 1,253,063 19,085 19,085 Total 1,180,475 1,501,311 2,681,786 19,085 1,051,450 1,070,535
+Cash, cash equivalents and restricted cash in RMB Cash, cash equivalents and restricted cash in other currencies Total Cash, cash equivalents and restricted cash (in thous Short-term investments in RMB Short-term investments in other currencies Total short-term investments Entities outside China 240,840 1,119,112 1,359,952 - 925,814 925,814 VIEs in China 601,534 368 601,902 Non-VIEs in China 332,615 438 333,053 223,793 223,793 Entities inside China 934,149 806 934,955 223,793 223,793 Total 1,174,989 1,119,918 2,294,907 223,793 925,814 1,149,607

-Although we consolidate the results of the VIEs, our access to the Consolidated Affiliated Entities is only through the VIE Contractual Arrangements.
+Although we consolidate the results of the VIEs, our access to the VIEs is only through the VIE Contractual Arrangements.
 See "Item 4.
 Information on the Company-C. Organizational Structure-VIE Contractual Arrangements."
 For restrictions and limitations on liquidity and capital resources as a result of our corporate structure, see "-Holding Company Structure."